 The same three areas were chosen for the random selection of carers and staff.
-Due to severe time limitations purposive sampling was not possible.
+Due to severe time limitations, purposive sampling was not possible.
 Instead, voluntary organisations working with carers were approached and asked to recruit from their membership.
-Staff were recruited by approaching senior and middle managers responsible for commissioning or providing services in health, housing and social services, who nominated appropriate people.
+Staff were recruited by approaching senior and middle managers responsible for commissioning or providing services in health, housing and social services, who nominated appropriate people from a list drawn up by the King's Fund team.

-Profile of users and carers attending the focus groups (total number of participants = 159
+Profile of users, carers and staff attending the focus groups

+(Total number of participants = 191)